christopheradams/christopheradams.io/_drafts/the-whites-of-aarons-eyes.md

 would call "the most important cultural experiment" of his three decades as an artist up to that moment.[^cohen2002]

+## AARON KCAT

-As early as 1988, the computer scientist and entrepreneur Ray Kurzweil had funded Cohen's work on AARON.[^cohen1988] Kurzweil boasted about having AARON running on a large screen in his office, and negotiated an exclusive license with Cohen to turn the art software system into a commercial product.[^kurzweil-message] In 2001, Kurzweil CyberArt Technologies released a version of AARON as a Windows PC program and screensaver.
-The software was offered as shareware with a purchase price of $19.95,[^kurzweil-support] and is the only version of AARON ever released to the public.[^withdrawn] This software is now credited in art conservation contexts as *AARON KCAT.*[^whitney]
+As early as 1988, the computer scientist and entrepreneur Ray Kurzweil had funded Cohen's work on AARON.[^cohen1988] Kurzweil boasted about having Cohen's software running on a large screen in his office, and negotiated an exclusive license with the artist to develop a commercial product.[^kurzweil-message] In 2001, Kurzweil CyberArt Technologies released a version of AARON as a Windows PC program and screensaver, built using Allegro Common Lisp.[^kurzweil-history] The software was offered as shareware with a purchase price of $19.95, although it had no built-in trial period.[^kurzweil-support] This remains the only version of AARON ever released to the public.[^withdrawn] This software is now credited in art conservation contexts as *AARON KCAT.*[^whitney]

 TK: there is abstract art represented in KCAT